m3nu/talks/graphql.md

 ]
 .right-column[
 ### Goals of this Talk
+- Targetted at web developers
-- Make informed choices regarding GraphQL.
+- Make informed choices regarding GraphQL
 - See how it looks like in code (Python and JavaScript)

 ### Contents